Tas Baitieri: Administration and development roles

 He is also a development officer for the Rugby League International Federation.

 Baitieri was a development officer for the National Rugby League until he was made redundant in 2020.

 In 2022, Baitieri was the team manager of the Italian national team at the 2021 Rugby League World Cup.

 Personal life

+Baitieri was born in Australia of Italian descent.

 Baitieri's son, Jason, is also a professional rugby league footballer.

+In the 2023 King's Birthday Honours, Baitieri was awarded the Medal of the Order of Australia in recognition of his service to rugby league through administrative roles.